 Bulimia

-Bulimia is an eating problem which makes people want to eat a lot of food at once and then try to get rid of the food from their body.
-Bulimia can feel like too much to deal with.
-But you can get better.
-And we can help you.
+Bulimia is an eating problem which makes people want to eat a lot of food at once and then try to get rid of the food from their body in different ways.
+Bulimia can feel like it is too hard to change, but you can get better and do not have to go through it alone.

 What is bulimia?

 Everyone’s different.
 But many people who have bulimia have low self-esteem or don’t think they’re good enough.
-Some people think they need to be thinner to fit in.
+Some people think they need to change their weight or shape to be liked.
 If you feel like this, Childline is always here to support you.

 Things to remember:

-• bulimia is a serious eating disorder and mental health condition
+• bulimia is a serious eating disorder and mental health condition, but you can recover

-• there are other ways to cope and Childline can help you get the support you need.
+• there are other ways to cope and Childline can help you get the support you need and deserve.

 Some of the main signs of bulimia include:

-• feeling in a cycle of bingeing and purging (eating lots then making yourself sick)
+• feeling in a cycle of bingeing and purging, for example by using laxatives or making yourself sick

 • leaving the room to go to the bathroom straight after eating